THIS POST IS SPONSORED BY

 Since Barlean’s first began making an appearance at my local big box grocery store with their tasty flaxseed blends, I’ve been picking up what they’ve been dishing out.
 For these scuffins I’m using Barlean’s Superfruit Blend…ground flaxseed, finely shredded coconut, and a fairy dust sprinkling of dried berry powders (fairies not included).

 And Barlean’s NEW Organic Culinary Coconut Oil!
-(SPOILER ALERT! -> Be sure to scroll to the bottom of this post for details on how you can enter to win a jar!
-Who loves giveaways?!?!)
 For those of you that don’t like the taste of coconut don’t write off this recipe so quickly!
 In spite of the tiny coconut shreds in the Superfruit Blend, and the coconut flour, aaaand the coconut oil, the scuffins don’t taste like you just faceplanted in a coconut.
 Barlean’s Organic Culinary Coconut Oil is flavorless, which means it won’t affect the taste of your foods, making it perfect for those needing and wanting the health benefits of coconut oil in their lives without the coconut-y taste.
 It’s non-hydrogenated and contains no trans fats (the unhealthy fats we all should run from), but is a healthy fat source (the kind we gladly smother on our scuffins as a dairy-free butter replacement…or on our skin as a moisturizer.
 Win-win when your food has dual purposes.)

 Then I kicked up the scuffins’ superfood powers by adding wild blueberries to the mix.
 You could use regular blueberries but I prefer the smaller wild blueberry in these scuffins for their lower moisture content but BIG blueberry taste.